inthepocket/hubble-scripts/README.md

 hubble-scripts supports a variant on our default generic design tokens, which is compatible with the [Style Dictionary][style dictionary] build system.
 By taking advantage of Style Dictionary's structure, we can slot in their existing transformers to output to various platforms or languages.

-For more information on our Style Dictionary output, check [the wiki][[wiki local style dictionary]].
+For more information on our Style Dictionary output, check [the wiki][wiki style dictionary].

 ## Exporting assets